thormeier/breadcrumb-bundle/README.md

 ### Customize implementations

-The model class and its collection can be replaced by own implementations, that implement the `Thormeier\BreadcrumbBundle\Model\BreadcrumbInterface` and `Thormeier\BreadcrumbBundle\Model\BreadcrumbCollectionInterface`:
+The model class and/or its collection can be replaced by own implementations, that implement the `Thormeier\BreadcrumbBundle\Model\BreadcrumbInterface` and `Thormeier\BreadcrumbBundle\Model\BreadcrumbCollectionInterface`:

     # config.yml
     thormeier_breadcrumb: